 To earn a Court Interpreter Certificate students must complete twenty-four (24) credit hours of academic coursework.
 The program can be completed in one academic year, as a full-time student, by taking two courses in the fall, two courses in the spring, and two courses in summer semester I and summer semester II.
 Students may also take online or seated courses at an individual pace to complement their professional lifestyle.

-In order to gain admission, applicants must have either passed an Oral Proficiency Interview (OPI) with a minimum score of "Advanced" according to the American Council on the Teaching of Foreign Languages (ACTFL) or provide documentation of oral proficiency at an equivalent level.
-(The OPI exam is administered by Language Testing International (LTI) to measure foreign language skills.)
+In order to gain admission, applicants must have either passed an Oral Proficiency Interview (OPI) with a minimum score of "Advanced" according to the American Council on the Teaching of Foreign Languages (ACTFL) or its equivalency.
+The OPI exam is administered by Language Testing International (LTI) to measure foreign language skills.

 $499.00 per credit hour, plus fees and costs.